Daniel200273/WASA-project/API_SUMMARY.md

 ┌─────────────────────────────────────┐
 │        Access Control               │
 │                                     │
-│ ✅ Users can only:                  │
+│ ✓ - Users can only:                 │
 │   • Access their own conversations  │
 │   • Delete their own messages       │
 │   • Remove their own reactions      │
 │   • Leave groups they're in         │
 │                                     │
-│ ❌ Users cannot:                    │
+│ x - Users cannot:                   │
 │   • Access others' private data     │
 │   • Delete others' messages         │
 │   • Add to groups they're not in    │